How to Analyse Balance Sheet For An E-Commerce Business?

 |Total Assets||321,195||Total Liabilities and Owner’s Equity||321,195|

-Recognition Of Assets In Balance Sheet
+Recognition Of Assets In the Balance Sheet

 A business recognizes an asset in the balance sheet only when it is likely that future economic benefits will flow to the entity from such an asset.
 Besides this, such an asset has a cost or a value that can be measured reliably.

 On the other hand, the business may not recognize an asset in the balance sheet when it is unlikely that such an expenditure would render economic benefits beyond the current accounting period.
-In such a case, a business entity may recognize the expense made on acquiring such an asset in the income statement.
+In such a case, a business entity may recognize the expense of acquiring such an asset in the income statement.

-It simply means that the level of certainty that economic benefits will flow to the entity beyond the current accounting period is insufficient.
+It simply means that the certainty that economic benefits will flow to the entity beyond the current accounting period is insufficient.
 It is insufficient enough for the business entity to recognize the expenditure as an asset.

 Recognition Of Liabilities In Balance Sheet